Analysis: Sanders learns what it’s like to be a front-runner

 Sanders was the target of persistent attacks in Tuesday’s Democratic presidential debate, both from his more moderate rivals and the competitor closest to him philosophically, Sen. Elizabeth Warren.
 He faced granular questions about the cost and scope of his sweeping domestic policy agenda.
 His leadership credentials were challenged and his temperament tested like no time in his career.

 “I’ve been hearing my name mentioned a little bit tonight.
-I wonder why?”
-Sanders quipped.
+I wonder why,” Sanders quipped.

 The pile-on indeed reflected the new reality of the Democratic race for the White House.
 Riding a wave of enthusiasm among young voters and the strength of an increasingly diverse coalition, Sanders has won two of the first three contests and effectively tied in the third.
 He’s competing aggressively in South Carolina, which votes Saturday, and could pull away from the field in the all-important delegate lead in next week’s Super Tuesday contests.

-Note: EDITOR’S NOTE — AP Washington Bureau Chief Julie Pace has covered the White House and politics for the AP since 2007.
-Follow her at https://twitter.com/jpaceDC.